Nikon D40X vs Panasonic GX7

 The D40X writes its imaging data to SDHC cards, while the GX7 uses SDXC cards.
 The GX7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D40X cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40X and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40X does not offer wifi capability.
+In contrast, the D40X does not provide wifi capability.

-Both the D40X and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the GX7 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Panasonic GX7 Manual.
+Further information on the features and operation of the D40X and GX7 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D40X or the Panasonic GX7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.